[view as .md]

 • Rollback to any previous version with one click

-• Promote a candidate from a simulation result
+• Promote a candidate from an experiment result

 Model aliases